 - Then you can add mulch or finished compost across your lawn in a process known as topdressing.

-- On an ongoing basis, practice proper mowing techniques — including mulching your grass clippings to restore nutrients to the soil.
+- On an ongoing basis, practice proper mowing techniques — including the ⅓ rule, to never mow more than one-third of the grass blades at a single time.
+You can also mulch your grass clippings to restore nutrients to the soil.

 It will take time to see the benefits of adding organic matter to your soil, but over time you’ll achieve the friable loaminess you’re aiming for!